MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x7e--system-thread-exception-not-handled.md

 If you plan to debug this problem, the exception address (parameter 2) should identify the driver or function that caused this problem.

 If a driver is listed by name within the bug check message, disable or remove that driver.
-If the issue is narrowed down to a single driver, set breakpoints and single-step in code to locate the failure and gain insight into events leading up to the crash.
+If the issue is narrowed down to a single driver, set breakpoints and single-step forward in code to locate the failure and gain insight into events leading up to the crash.

 The [**!analyze**](-analyze.md) debugger extension displays information about the bug check and can be helpful in determining the root cause.